 Most of us know that job issues, money issues, relationship issues, sleep issues and other things that happen in our lives can cause stress.
-When many of us get stressed we look to our workouts to help lower our stress levels but you must understand that our workouts also cause stress.
+When many of us get stressed out we look to our workouts to help lower our stress levels but you must understand that our workouts also cause stress.
 Even though we consider workout stress a good type of stress, it too adds to the total amount of stress we are dealing with each day.

-What I have found, in this lab that I call my body, is that if I am stressed from life and I still workout hard, it takes longer for my body to recover than if I have a hard workout on a day when my life has little stress.
-When I noticed I was having some issues recovering from my workouts, I started to look at the external influences such as food, sleep and my water intake.
+What I have found, in this crazy laboratory that I call my body, is that if I am stressed from life and I still workout hard, it takes longer for my body to recover than if I have a hard workout on a day when my life has little stress.
+When I noticed I was having some issues recovering from my workouts, I started to look at the external influences such as work, food, sleep and my water intake.

 After finding that my nutrient intake, water and sleep were almost the same, day to day, I started to look at what else could have been impacting my recovery and muscle soreness.
 Even on days when my workouts were almost identical, I wasn’t recovering the same on some days as I was on others.
-I then started to notice that a bad day at work or an argument with my wife or son, the day before, would make my body sore and drain my energy whereas on the day after a less stressful day I was fine.
+I then started to notice that a bad day at work or an argument with my wife or son the day before, would make my body sore and drain my energy whereas on the day after a less stressful day I was fine.